 Interaction Design Foundation

 Don Norman, the cognitive scientist who coined the term “User Experience”, called the Interaction Design Foundation (yes, that’s us) a “goldmine of information on interaction design.”
-Forbes Magazine says that we offer “Ivy League level education in UX, Product Design or Human Computer Interaction.”
+Forbes Magazine says that we offer “Ivy League level education in UX, Product Design or Human-Computer Interaction.”
 Fortunately, that education isn’t at an Ivy League level of pricing.
-As a non-profit organization, we charge a low annual fee and you get access not just to all of our online learning, but also to the largest specialist design community in the world.
+We charge a low annual fee and you get access not just to all of our online learning, but also to the largest specialist design community in the world.
 We also offer a free library of academic texts from the design industry’s top researchers.

 We have three courses (among our current offering of 32) that are specifically designed to help people enter the world of UX design.
 You’ll learn all areas of UX work and basic skills to practice UX work in Become a UX Designer from Scratch.
 In Get Your First Job as a UX (or Interaction) Designer, you’ll be able to learn what kinds of experience in UX do employers seek the most, as well as craft a winning cover letter, CV and portfolio that will help you get an interview for a UX design job.
 Finally, in User Research – Methods and Best Practices, learn the industry best practices of how to conduct proper user research and turn the results of your research into useful action on your product.